jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 What can ordinary people do?

 In _Techvolution_, we'll see how everyone on Main Street today has a big choice to make.
 We can either pick a side in the increasingly nasty Left/Right war.
-Or, we can start funding and using apps electronics that we custom-design to solve our everyday problems.
+Or, we can start funding and using apps and electronics that we custom-design to solve our everyday problems.
 But before the middle-class can choose the better option and reach for the incredible power of modern technology, we need to redefine what's good and bad in our politics.
 To do that, we must adopt a new philosophy.

 Here it is.